-Tru-D’s Philips, low-pressure mercury vapor bulbs provide the most efficient delivery of UVC energy.
-Unlike any of its competitors, Tru-D safely and effectively destroys all pathogens in its path from one placement in the room without the risk of human error for calculating cycle time or position.
+The Tru-D device’s Philips, low-pressure, mercury vapor bulbs provide the most efficient delivery of UVC energy.
+Unlike any of its competitors, the Tru-D technology inactivates unwanted microorganisms from one placement in the room, reducing the risk of human error in the disinfection process.
 Xenon flash lamps and other unmeasured UV lights, while they may use UVC lamps, have no way of calculating the UVC dose needed for each location to determine the positioning or time necessary to disinfect accurately, nor can they reach shadowed or hidden surfaces.

 The Tru-D device’s single placement positioning allows you to work smarter, not harder, implementing seamlessly into any hospital’s workflow.
 While the Tru-D robot completes a disinfection cycle, environmental services workers are free to complete other tasks, rather than having to move the robot to multiple positions.
 Once the cleaning cycle is complete, the Tru-D device automatically shuts down and sends audio and/or text message alert to the operator that disinfection is complete.
 The Tru-D technology provides a workflow guarantee that ensures integration into labor management and avoids the need for additional full-time employees dedicated to operating the Tru-D device.

 The Tru-D device’s cycle time varies as it is adjusted to deliver a consistent disinfection outcome from a single placement in the room.
 The room variables affecting cycle time are room size, shape, wall color (reflectivity) and the amount and position of furniture in the room.
 On the bacteria cycle, validated for 3 to 4 log reductions of MRSA, VRE, CRE, and Acinetobacter, the average total cycle time is between 15 to 25 minutes.
 Bathrooms typically require four to seven minutes.